First 100 Customers: Proven Strategies Every Startup Founder Needs to Get There Fast

 The strategies that work for getting to 100 sales are rarely the ones that work at 10,000.
 The first 100 require a different mindset: less automation, more personal contact, less broadcasting, more listening.
 The founders who reach that milestone fastest are the ones who treat each of those first 100 customers as a relationship rather than a transaction.

-Why Your First 100 Sales Are the Most Important in Your Company's History
+Why Your First 100 Customers Matter More Than Any Other Stage in Your Startup's History

 The first 100 customers do several things simultaneously that no later cohort of customers can replicate.
 They validate your pricing because they paid it.
 They validate your positioning because something in how you described the product convinced them to buy.
 They validate the problem itself because they had it urgently enough to act on it.